 - The passage never says what other risks airline passengers face, apart from crashes.

 - The whole point of the passage is that voluntariness is not a useful concept.
 The author doesn’t care whether or how we decide that something is voluntary.

-- Lines 21-25 touch on this.
+- The second sentence of the second paragraph touches on this.
 The author doesn’t give an exhaustive opinion on what risks are completely involuntary.
 They only mention asteroid risks – there could be other involuntary risks as well.